 3. If there is an “Uninstall” button, tap to uninstall the app.

-4. If you see a “Disable” button instead of an Uninstall button, this means that the apps cannot be uninstalled but can be disabled.
+4. If you see a “Disable” button instead of an Uninstall button, this means the apps cannot be uninstalled but can be disabled.

 Tap on the Disable button to disable the app.